 - Review results with Controller to determine if an impairment gain/loss needs to be recorded

-Every business has bills to pay and most of the time these short-term obligations come with a grace period to remit payment to the vendor.
+Every small business has bills to pay and most of the time these short-term obligations come with a grace period to remit payment to the vendor.
 Similar to its asset counterpart, accounts receivable, accounts payable (AP) is closely scrutinized by auditors who are trying to ensure that the ending AP balance is complete and not understated.

 - Request Statement of Accounts (SOAs) from all applicable vendors